lumeland/blog/posts/lume-3.md

 site.use(basePath()); // Add the base path to all URLs
 ```

-The sitemap plugin is registered before basePath, so you may guess the sitemap
+The sitemap plugin is registered before basePath, so you may think the sitemap
 file is generated before adding the base path prefix to all URLs.
 But
 internally, the sitemap plugin is executed using the "beforeSave" event, which
 is triggered at the end, just before saving all files to the _site folder.
 So